-Prof Partho Sarothi Ray, who did his PhD in molecular virology from the Indian Institute of Science, Bengaluru, was among the community of scientists who engaged with the WHO to study of the coronavirus and formulate policies to tackle the pandemic.
-In an exclusive interview with THE WEEK, Ray, associate professor of biological sciences at the Indian Institute of Science Education and Research (IISER) Kolkata, says that India lags far behind in detecting the character of the virus, and is therefore clueless about how to deal with COVID-19.
-He says that the 21-day lockdown might help increase our ignorance about the virus if it is not used for enhanced testing.
-The scientist, who had to his credit 74 research items and 1,400 citations, is presently working on the research on genetic control of cancer.
+Prof Partho Sarothi Ray, who did his PhD in molecular virology from the Indian Institute of Science, Bengaluru, was one of the scientists consulted by the World Health Organization to judge the character of the coronavirus and formulate a policy to tackle the pandemic.
+In an exclusive interview with THE WEEK, Ray, associate professor of biological sciences at the Indian Institute of Science Education and Research (IISER) Kolkata, says that India lags far behind in detecting the character of the virus, and is therefore clueless about how to deal with Covid-19.

-The WHO said that we need to learn to live with this virus.
+The WHO has said that we need to learn to live with this virus.

 Absolutely right.
 Are we not living with TB and influenza?
 This is called attenuation process.
 As it kills the people it infects, the virus dies, too, thereby losing its ability to infect more people.
 And so, the virus continues to mutate or change, and stays in the population.
-This is called endemic which create outbreaks at times.
+This is called endemic virus, which has the ability to come back but is not lethal.
 Only people with low immunity, underlying disease and malnutrition will die.
-This sporadic or endemic virus would not be lethal but has the ability to come back.
 My question is: are they not dying today?
 Has the government done anything proactive to check malnutrition?

 How did you help the WHO?

-They wanted to know the trajectory of the disease, and how many varieties this virus could generate and if it mutates, then to how many forms.
+They wanted to know the trajectory of the disease, how many varieties this virus could generate, and if it mutates, then to how many forms.
 This is called knowing the genotypes of the virus.

 How does knowing the genotype help?